by Vama Oswal, Psychologist

 Practice mindfulness – there’s peace of mind in every moment

-When we are mindful we can focus on our moment by moment experiences that help us enjoy life in its full glory.
-Mindfulness means to focus on what is happening right now; wherever we are, intentionally and without any judgement.
+When we are mindful we can focus on the moment-by-moment experiences that help us enjoy life in its full glory.
+Mindfulness means to focus on what is happening right now; wherever we are, intentionally and without any judgment.
 We all want to focus, mindfulness tells us how to focus.

 Here’s a short example: